Naumaan777/star-wars-planet/README.md

-# Star Wars Planet Directories
+# Star Wars Planet Directories With React

 This project was build with [Create React App](https://github.com/facebook/create-react-app).